Subscription Agreement: Everything to Know

 Not Getting Legal Counsel

 Being a legal document, it's important to have a legal expert that specializes in finance to help you.
-A lawyer can explain to you all the legalese used in the contract and ensure that you agree with what's there.
+A lawyer can explain to you all the legalese used in the contract and ensure you agree with what's there.

 For example, as an investor, you would want to know whether the money you invest will be kept in escrow.
 Then, once a specific amount of funds is raised, it's released to the seller.
 This ensures that if the funds aren't raised, the money is sent back to the investors.